ContrastingSounds/Looker-Custom-Vis/financial_report/design_notes.md

 ### pivot_depth _(pivot_fields.length)_

+Integer defining how many of the pivot fields to use.
+For pivot tables without spark lines, all fields are used, and this is equal to ```pivot_fields.length```.

 ## Pivot Table with Spark Lines

 ### pivot_depth _(pivot_fields.length - 1)_

+Integer defining how many of the pivot fields to use.
+For pivot tables with spark lines, the final field is not used, and this is equal to ```pivot_fields.length - 1```.

 ### spark_index _(filtered version of pivot_index)_